 Here’s a reddish-pink magnolia with 12 petals on watercolor paper:

 These lovely magnolias would look amazing on a wreath, upon a centerpiece, or even in a wedding bouquet.
 And the fact that they are rolled means each magnolia will looks a little different, based on how tight or loose your petal whorl turns out.
 I think it’s time for me to do something with all the flowers I’ve made!
-Watch for my ideas on ways to use these paper flowers.
+If you make a paper magnolia or anything else with this design, please share a photo in our Facebook group, email it to me at [email protected], or tag me on social media with #jennifermaker.